MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_eDiscovery_recovery.md

 # Lab 3 - Exercise 4 - Use eDiscovery for Recovery

 In this exercise you will assume the role of Joni Sherman, a Compliance Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to local laws.
 The Uniform Preservation of Private Business Records Act specifies that records may be destroyed after three years without constituting an offense under the law (with some exceptions), to adhere to this law your organization has created a retention plan to retain all items in the organization for three years.

 ### Task 1 – Create eDiscovery Case

 In this exercise, you will create an eDiscovery Case and start a search for mails containing Information about the Mark 8 Project sent by Megan Bowen.
 The legal department requested this information for a compliance review.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.
+1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
+If so, select it and proceed to the next step.
+If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

 1. In the portal, on the left navigation pane, expand **eDiscovery** and select **Standard**.